Agile project management: A beginner's guide

 What are the advantages of agile?

-Agile has become extremely popular, widely adopted and a highly effective project methodology that offers project teams, sponsors, project leaders and customers many benefits including the following
+Agile has become extremely popular, widely adopted and a highly effective project methodology that offers project teams, sponsors, project leaders and customers many benefits including the following:

 - Agile allows for more rapid deployment of solutions.

-- Reduced waste through minimization of resources.
+- Reduced waste through minimisation of resources.

 - Increased flexibility and adaptability to change.